-Full details and some explanatory videos and advice will be available on Moodle and we will also look at this at the Induction.
-Essentially as you progress through your curacy and attend IME 2 training, you will build up reports, references, a checklist of core skills, examples of ministry, reflections and assignments.
+Full details and advice are available on Moodle and we will also look at this at the Induction.
+Essentially as you move through your curacy and attend IME 2 training, you will build up reports, references, a checklist of core skills, examples of ministry, reflections and assignments, showing how you have progressed.
 When you and your TI believe you are ready for your next post, an assessor appointed by the Bishop reads through your MDF and on the basis of that evidence makes a recommendation to your Area Bishop.
-We hope that the majority of full-time stipendiary curates will feel ready to submit their final MDF by Easter of their third year.